Jobs Report and the Monthly Employment Growth Statistics

 The jobs report also provides the unemployment rate.
 To get the number of unemployed individuals, the BLS must undertake a separate survey of households instead of businesses.
-This household report also includes workers' age, sex and race/ethnicity.
+This household report also includes workers' age, sex, and race/ethnicity.
 The household survey has a more expansive scope than the establishment survey.
-That's because it includes the self-employed, unpaid family workers, agricultural workers and private household workers, who are excluded by the establishment survey.
+It includes the self-employed, unpaid family workers, agricultural workers, and private household workers.
+They are excluded by the establishment survey.

 The household survey is not as accurate as the business establishment, though.
 It has a smaller sample size.
 That's why employment numbers are taken from the establishment survey.
-That's why the current unemployment statistics show a different trend than the jobs report.
+So the current unemployment statistics show a different trend than the jobs report.

 There are two other jobs reports.
 The monthly ADP National Employment Report® is released on the first Wednesday of each month.
 It's produced by the ADP Research Institute, SM and Moody’s Analytics.
 It uses business payroll data to report on the number of jobs added in the private sector.
-It excludes farming (as does the BLS report) and, more important, government jobs (included in the BLS report).
+It excludes farming, as does the BLS report.
+But more importantly, it also excludes government jobs, which are included in the BLS report.
 For that reason, it's considered incomplete.